90t/book-club/README.md

 >>> msg.html = '<h1>HTML body<h1/>'
 >>> mail.send(msg)
 - [MyTestEmail](https://s3-eu-west-1.amazonaws.com/codenote-proof-screenshots/Tokens/email_proof.PNG)
-- The project uses **BootStrap4** to assist the Developer with a built in css library79376504
-- aswell as reusable components
 - I then updated my email.py methods & my jinja templates
 - next was to update my routes
+- After my testing was complete I updated my routes to reflect my changes, my translate route

 ### jwt
 - To use tokens in my emails I needed to base my structure on the Jason web token specification
 - With this method I could create secure tokens that connot be forged according to jwt standards
-- These jwt tokens are crypyographically signed , according to jwt standards, tamering with the data that jwt handles
+- These jwt tokens are crypyographically signed , according to jwt standards, tampering with the data that jwt handles the data renders
 - this signature invaid , this inturn rejects the token
 - This whole process is controlled by the famous algorithm='HS256')
 - With this package I generated hash tokens